sagarbiophysics/cryosagar.github.io/_posts/2025-06-15-blog-post-biosketch.md

 {% include toc %}

-This is a reflection on my scientific journey, how a physicist turned structural biologist came to pioneer large-scale in situ visual proteomics.
+<em>This is a reflection on my scientific journey, how a physicist turned structural biologist came to pioneer large-scale in situ visual proteomics.
 It traces the path, methods, and ideas that shaped my scientific approach and led to [RNAcartography](/initiatives/1-RNAcartography).

 Early Days: Foundations in Biophysics and Structural Biology
 ----